briatte/awesome-network-analysis/README.md

 -   [networkx](http://networkx.github.io/) - Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
   -   [Implementing an ERGM From Scratch in Python](http://davidmasad.com/blog/ergms-from-scratch/), using networkx and numpy (2014).
 -   [python-igraph](http://igraph.org/python/) - Python version of the igraph network analysis package.
+-   [python-louvain](http://perso.crans.org/aynaud/communities/) - A solid implementation of Louvain community detection algorithm
+-   [ipython notebook/jupyter](http://jupyter.org/) - Literate programming applied to scientific computing python.
+It also can be used to show matlab/octave, R and other mathematical programming languages.
+Notebooks are also directly published as pages on github.
+That makes it an absolute tool to communicate works on the web.

 ### R